 There’s so much outdoorsy stuff to do here all year round (even for people who aren’t usually keen on time outdoors) that Alberta is just the perfect holiday destination, regardless of the time of year you visit.

 Established in 1885, it is Canada’s oldest national park and is located in the ruggedly wild Canadian Rockies.
 With trails, lakes, forests and mountains to keep you enthralled, Banff is every outdoor enthusiast’s dream destination.

 2.)
 Medicine Lake

-As a result, Medicine Lake has two distinct “looks” one where the lake fills with more water than it can drain away and it appears deep and bottomless and the other where it all disappears through an underground system leaving the lake to shrink to the size of a stream.
+As a result, Medicine Lake has two distinct “looks” one where the lake fills with more water than it can drain away and it appears deep and bottomless.
+Whilst the other is when it all disappears through an underground system leaving the lake to shrink to the size of a stream.